Offered by Department of Biology

 - Characteristics of inland waters, the forces and processes which mold and maintain the integrity of these waters, and the

-distribution, ecology, physiology and management of fishes.
+anatomy, distribution, ecology, physiology and management of fishes.
 Three hours of laboratory or field work each week.
-Offered on-campus,
+Offered

 - BIOL 873P - Ornithology - 3 hours